Now with even better instructions!!

 Heat the milk/milk-sub, sugar, salt, and butter/margarine in a sauce pan until the margarine is barely warmed (not hot), making sure to let the mixture cool to less than 100 degrees – if your milk mixture is too hot you will kill the yeast!
 Be patient.
 The milk should feel lukewarm to the touch when a finger is inserted into it.

-Whisk together the warm milk mixture with the package of yeast and the egg, beating well until smooth.
+Whisk together the warm milk mixture with the package of yeast and the egg, beating well until smooth. ( at this point if you wish, add the optional psyllium and blend for another 2 minutes, or until a ‘goo’ forms – note goo will not form without psyllium).

 NOTE: if you do not have rapid rise yeast, you will add half the flour in the instruction immediately below, mixing until just blended, then allow the batter to proof for 30 minutes before adding the remaining flour and continuing the recipe.
 If you have rapid rise yeast you can simply add all the flour and proceed with the recipe.